ctadjiki/EC410BigData-assignment-02-wrangling-team-09/R/coal.md

 ## 6 Antigua and Barbuda              205
 ```

 ### 4.2) Inspect the data frame

 It looks like some countries are missing data for a number of years and periods (e.g. Albania).
 Confirm that this is the case.
 What do you think is happening here?

+**4.2**
-2016 could be the first year coal was exported to Albania.
+2016 could be the first and only year coal was exported to Albania.
 Many countries could've chosen to invest/not invest in coal for many political and monetary reasons with the U.S. in different time periods.
 A reason that revenue is NA is it could be negative and then not reported to make their numbers look better to investors.
 Their revenue could be negative because the could have a negative price e.g. subside to jump start investing in U.S Coal.
-2016 is also when President Trump was elected and claimed that he was going to "bring back coal jobs" and start using "cleaner coal" so there could have been free coal given to Albania to jump start this industry again.
+2016 is also when President Trump was elected and claimed that he was going to "bring back coal jobs" and start using "cleaner coal" so there could have been discounted coal given to Albania to jump start this industry again.
+The main reason that values are missing is because when there wasn't coal transacted for a Quarter is wasn't recorded instead of recording NA for that quarter.

 ### 4.3) Complete the data frame